 The EIUL is much more like an investment.

 It has the potential for higher returns, but it also has the potential, if the returns are not there, that the whole program will implode as the cash values are depleted by cost of insurance, policy loads, unexpectedly low interest rates, skipped or sporadic payments, or unexpectedly high loan interest rates (in comparison to the rate credited to the policy).
+With that in mind, whole life insurance looks like a much safer investment.

 Take the $100,000 Challenge!